Going through a Divorce is never easy, and when it comes to a Muslim Divorce, it’s crucial to understand the intricacies of the process.

 Court Proceedings

-If mediation fails to resolve all issues, the case advances to Court.
+If mediation fails to resolve all issues, the case advances to the Court.
 During Court proceedings, both parties present their arguments and evidence.
 The Court is responsible for making decisions on custody, maintenance, and property division matters.

 It’s essential to be well-prepared for Court hearings and to work closely with your lawyer to present your case effectively.